DaBombShan11/MorganHacks24/README.md

-# GloScope: Diabetes Blood Sugar Tracking App
+# GluScope: Diabetes Blood Sugar Tracking App
-GloScope is an app designed to assist school nurses, parents, and diabetic students in grades K-12 in monitoring blood sugar levels.
-The app has a smartwatch called GloScope, which is worn by the student.
+GluScope is an app designed to assist school nurses, parents, and diabetic students in grades K-12 in monitoring blood sugar levels.
+The app has a smartwatch called GluScope, which is worn by the student.
 It then provides real-time data and notifications to school nurses based on the level of alert.

 ## Features:
 1. Blood Sugar Tracking:
-    - Students wear the GloScope watch, which monitors blood sugar levels.
+    - Students wear the GluScope watch, which monitors blood sugar levels.
     - The app receives data from our backend server and displays alerts informing parents/school nurses based on level of severity.

 2. Alerts and Notifications: